Baratza Encore $170 vs Fellow Stagg $195 — Pour-Over 2026

 Can I use the Stagg EKG with a regular grinder?

 Yes, but you're wasting the kettle's precision.
-A precise kettle with an imprecise grinder is like having a camera with a perfect lens but a broken sensor.
-You're still limited by the weakest link (the grinder).
+A precise kettle with an imprecise blade grinder is like a camera with a perfect lens and a broken sensor — you're limited by the weakest link.
+If you're using pre-ground coffee or a blade grinder, upgrade the grinder first.
+The Stagg EKG only shines when your grind is already consistent enough to reveal temperature differences.

 Can I use the Encore with a regular kettle?

-Absolutely.
-The Encore produces consistent grind sizes.
-A regular kettle that reaches 195-200°F is fine.
+Yes.
+The Encore produces consistent grind sizes regardless of your kettle.
+A regular kettle that reaches 195-200°F is fine for pour-over.
 You'll get 85% of the potential quality without the Stagg EKG.
-Good coffee isn't complicated.
+The Encore handles the variable that matters most (grind consistency), and a basic kettle handles the variable that matters less (temperature).

 Is the Stagg EKG temperature control actually necessary?